The Apthorp: Apartments

 When the Apthorp was completed, it was marketed as the world's largest apartment building.
 There were originally 104 apartments in total.
 The first two stories contained seven duplexes, spread across two levels, as well as multiple single-story units.
-As originally designed, the ground level contained physicians' offices which could be accessed directly from the street, in addition to a drugstore and bank on Broadway at the corners with 78th and 79th Streets.
-One of the ground-level duplex apartments was a physician's office, where the bedroom was on the upper level.
-At the time of the Apthorp's completion, large apartment buildings in New York City did not typically have ground-story storefronts, since the public generally considered such buildings to be entirely residential.
 The 12th story contained guestrooms, with their own bathrooms, at three of the building's corners.
 Also on this story were additional servants' bedrooms and bathrooms; two laundry rooms with 140 or 150 tubs; and ironing and drying rooms.
+The laundry room had 20 boiling tubs and 20 dryers, and the ironing room had 20 irons.
+The building was also equipped with hundreds of appliances such as telephones, mail chutes, and ashtrays.

 The typical floor contained ten apartments, each with several rooms; most units were arranged as duplexes.
 The typical apartment included a marble-tiled foyer, at least two bathrooms, and six to twelve additional rooms.
 The lower level of each apartment typically contained the foyer, kitchen, billiards room, dining room, and servants' quarters, while the upper level contained a parlor, library, bedrooms, and bathrooms.
 The rooms were unusually large; for example, some dining rooms measured 16 by 24 ft, and some drawing rooms measured 17 by 28 ft.
 Apartments also had master bedrooms measuring 17 by 24 ft with marble fireplaces.
 The hallways measured 44 in wide, much wider than in comparable residences on Park Avenue, and the apartments also had 8 ft windows and 11 ft ceilings.

 The apartments were designed in a variety of styles, including the Adam, Colonial, Elizabethan, Francis I, Louis XIV, Louis XV, and Louis XVI styles.
 Some of the units included Baccarat chandeliers, wood paneling, crown moldings, and engraved doors, in addition to marble staircases.
+The salons had carved fireplace mantels made of marble, and the French doors had glass paneling.
 Other design features included radiators concealed beneath windowsills, in addition to gas pipes with rectangular "breaks" to prevent gas explosions.

-The ground-level offices were converted to storefronts at some point between 1910 and 1939.
 During the 1930s and 1940s, the original apartments were divided.
 Following these modifications, the Apthorp was split into 165 units.
 The Apthorp was converted to condominiums in 2010, and some of the apartments were combined, bringing the building to approximately 155 units.
 The condos include details such as ornate millwork and finishes, tall ceilings and windows, and hardwood floors.
 As of 2020, the largest condo in the Apthorp is a 6100 ft2 unit with five bedrooms and seven bathrooms.
-The servants' quarters on the top story were also converted to condos.
+The servants' quarters on the top story were also converted to penthouse condominiums.
 In addition, in 2014, the New York City Landmarks Preservation Commission (LPC) approved plans for a two-story penthouse recessed from the roof.